Quick Answer: What Should A Post-Quantum Cryptography Migration Checklist Include?

 3. Plan TLS, API, And Certificate Pilots Carefully

 TLS and certificates will be one of the most visible parts of the transition.
-Current IETF work around hybrid ECDHE plus ML-KEM for TLS 1.3 shows the practical direction: combine classical and post-quantum mechanisms during the transition so teams can test interoperability while standards and vendor support mature.
+Current IETF work around hybrid ECDHE plus ML-KEM for TLS 1.3 shows the practical direction: combine classical and post-quantum mechanisms during the transition so teams can test interoperability while standards, certificate automation, libraries, CDN behavior, and vendor support mature.

 For software teams, the pilot checklist should include:

-- Pick non-critical but realistic endpoints first, such as a staging API, partner sandbox, or internal service mesh segment.
+- Pick non-critical but realistic endpoints first, such as a staging API, partner sandbox, internal service mesh segment, or controlled employee-facing route.

-- Test mobile apps, older browsers, SDKs, API clients, server-to-server integrations, bots, monitoring probes, and partner systems.
+- Test mobile apps, older browsers, SDKs, API clients, server-to-server integrations, bots, monitoring probes, partner systems, and certificate pinning assumptions.

 - Define rollback steps before changing production endpoints.

-- Keep certificate automation, expiry monitoring, and incident runbooks updated with the pilot details.
+- Keep certificate automation, expiry monitoring, incident runbooks, and release notes updated with the pilot details.

-Cloud-hosted systems should connect this work to the same readiness discipline used in cloud migration services: workload inventory, dependency mapping, security controls, rollout windows, observability, and rollback criteria.
+Cloud-hosted systems should connect this work to the same readiness discipline used in cloud migration services: workload inventory, dependency mapping, security controls, rollout windows, observability, cost visibility, and rollback criteria.
+If the pilot affects web apps, portals, APIs, or customer-facing integrations, include security testing services or web application penetration testing in the release gate so protocol changes do not hide broken authentication, access control, or API validation behavior.

 4. Ask Vendors And Cloud Providers Better Questions

-- Which PQC standards or hybrid modes are on the roadmap, and for which products?
+- Which PQC standards, hybrid modes, or crypto-agility features are on the roadmap, and for which products?

 - Which customer-controlled settings will change, and which will be automatic?

-- How will certificates, keys, signatures, logs, exports, and APIs be affected?
+- How will certificates, keys, signatures, logs, exports, backups, and APIs be affected?

-- What compatibility impact is expected for old clients, SDKs, appliances, or mobile apps?
+- What compatibility impact is expected for old clients, SDKs, appliances, mobile apps, browsers, or partner integrations?

-- What audit evidence, implementation dates, and customer notices will be available?
+- What audit evidence, implementation dates, test environments, and customer notices will be available?

-- How will vendor changes affect your data residency, backup, and disaster recovery model?
+- How will vendor changes affect your data residency, backup, retention, and disaster recovery model?

 Where sensitive records move between systems, borrow controls from data migration planning: field mapping, validation evidence, rollback paths, access controls, and post-cutover reconciliation.
-PQC readiness is not only a cryptography issue; it is also a dependency and evidence issue.
+PQC readiness is not only a cryptography issue; it is also a dependency, procurement, vendor-management, and evidence issue.

 5. Build Crypto Agility Into New Software

 New systems should avoid hard-coded algorithms and hidden cryptography choices.
-A crypto-agile design makes it possible to update algorithms, parameter sets, libraries, certificate policies, and key-management patterns without rewriting the product.
+A crypto-agile design makes it possible to update algorithms, parameter sets, libraries, certificate policies, key-management patterns, and protocol negotiation without rewriting the product.
+NIST's crypto-agility guidance reinforces this operating idea: teams need strategy, governance, inventory, testing, and upgrade pathways, not only new algorithm names.

-Good engineering practices include centralizing cryptographic wrappers, using maintained libraries, separating policy from implementation, automating certificate and key rotation, adding algorithm metadata to logs where safe, keeping dependency upgrades routine, and testing protocol negotiation in CI.
-This is also where legacy modernization matters: if a critical app cannot safely upgrade its crypto library, the real blocker may be outdated runtime, brittle deployment, missing tests, or unsupported infrastructure.
+Good engineering practices include centralizing cryptographic wrappers, using maintained libraries, separating policy from implementation, automating certificate and key rotation, adding algorithm metadata to logs where safe, keeping dependency upgrades routine, documenting approved algorithms, testing protocol negotiation in CI, and making fallback behavior explicit.
+This is also where legacy modernization matters: if a critical app cannot safely upgrade its crypto library, the real blocker may be an outdated runtime, brittle deployment, missing tests, unsupported infrastructure, or unclear ownership.

 6. Use Phased Rollout Waves